ADORSYS-GIS/wazuh-snort/README.md

 # Wazuh Snort
 This repository contains several resources for installing and configuring Snort, as well as its integration with Wazuh.
 Here is a detailed description of each item:

+# Overview
+**Wazuh snort**  is a project focused on integrating Snort with Wazuh to improve network security monitoring and threat detection.
+By combining Snort's network intrusion detection capabilities with Wazuh’s host-based security monitoring, this integration enhances overall security visibility and response.

+## Features
+- **Network Intrusion Detection**: Monitors network traffic for suspicious activity and potential threats.
+- **Signature-Based Detection**: Uses predefined rules (signatures) to identify known threats and malicious activities.
+- **Protocol Analysis**: Inspects and analyzes network protocols to detect anomalies and unauthorized activities.
+- **Real-Time Alerting**: Provides real-time alerts and notifications for detected threats and suspicious behavior.
+- **Customizable Rules**: Allows users to create and customize detection rules based on specific network environments and security needs.

+## Supported Operating Systems
+- **Ubuntu**
+- **macOS**

 ## Directory Contents

 - `Dockerfile`: A Docker file to create a Docker image.